-Keeping Timor-Leste free from Lumpy skin disease
+Keeping Timor-Leste free from Lumpy Skin and Foot and Mouth diseases

 Ministry of Agiculture and Fisheries (MAF) in Timor-Leste

 For further information about this research, please contact the research group leader.

 Nossal Institute for Global Health